Kayyleigh/BarNotation/README.md

 Planned features and improvements include:

-- [X] Archive of notebooks (similar to collection archive)
+- [X] (✅ Done but not in walkthrough yet) Archive of notebooks (similar to collection archive)
-- [ ] Cell and collection duplication option
+- [X] (✅ Done but not in walkthrough yet) Cell and collection duplication option
 - [ ] Proper persistent storage (I currently put everything in the browser localStorage)
 - [ ] Full notebook export as LaTeX
 - [ ] Customizable hotkeys